hashicorp/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

 #### Traffic Shaping Options

-* `shaping_enabled` - (Optional) `true` if the traffic shaper is enabled on the port.
+* `shaping_enabled` - (Optional) Set to `true` to enable the traffic shaper for ports managed by this virtual switch.
 Default: `false`.
-* `shaping_average_bandwidth` - (Optional) The average bandwidth in bits per second if shaping is enabled on the port.
+* `shaping_average_bandwidth` - (Optional) The average bandwidth in bits per second if traffic shaping is enabled.
 Default: `0`
-* `shaping_peak_bandwidth` - (Optional) The peak bandwidth during bursts in bits per second if traffic shaping is enabled on the port.
+* `shaping_peak_bandwidth` - (Optional) The peak bandwidth during bursts in bits per second if traffic shaping is enabled.
 Default: `0`
-* `shaping_burst_size` - (Optional) The maximum burst size allowed in bytes if shaping is enabled on the port.
+* `shaping_burst_size` - (Optional) The maximum burst size allowed in bytes if shaping is enabled.
 Default: `0`

 ## Attribute Reference